parkyjmit/CLaC/readme.md

 ### Run pretraining
 Training code is based on pytorch lightning and hydra configuration.
 To pretrain the CLaC model, run `python train.py` with appropriate configuration.
+The pretrained model weight will be saved in `outputs` folder.
+This pretraining process will be completed in 24 hours using 4-way NVIDIA RTX 3090 workstation.

 ## Evaluation for zero-shot tasks
 In this work, we measured zero-shot ability of our CLaC.